Dr. Kieran Rooney, Board Chairman

 Dr. Thakur Raghu Raj Singh, Director

-Dr. Raj Thakur, is a Senior Lecturer in Pharmaceutics, School of Pharmacy, Queen’s University Belfast.
+Dr. Raj Thakur, is a Reader in Pharmaceutics, School of Pharmacy, Queen’s University Belfast.
 He holds a PhD in Drug Delivery, MSc in Pharmaceutical Sciences and Bachelors in Pharmacy.
-Dr. Thakur’s research interests lie in the design and physicochemical characterisation of advanced polymeric drug delivery systems for ocular applications.
+Dr. Thakur’s research interests are in the design and physicochemical characterisation of advanced polymeric drug delivery systems for ocular applications.
 His research group has developed novel long-acting technologies including injectable implants, particulate-based systems and pre-formed implantable devices for delivery of a wide range of therapeutics to address ophthalmic conditions.
-He has authored over 132 scientific publications, including 43 full papers and two books.
+He has authored over 150 scientific publications, including 43 full papers and four books.
 He has been an invited speaker at a number of national and international meetings.
-He is currently as acting as a Scientific Advisor to the editors of the J Pharmaceutical Sciences and editorial board member of a number of international journals.
+He is currently acting as the Chair for the Ocular Delivery Focus Group, Controlled Release Society and Scientific Advisor to the editors of the J Pharmaceutical Sciences and editorial board member of a number of international journals.

 Mr. Hal Wilson, Director